Descartes' Theory of Ideas

 - –––, 2008.
-“Descartes' Ontology of the Eternal Truths,” in P. Hoffman, D. Owen and G. Yaffe (eds.), Contemporary Perspectives on Early Modern Philosophy: Essays in Honor of Vere Chappel, CITY: Broadview.
+“Descartes’ Ontology of the Eternal Truths,” in P. Hoffman, D. Owen and G. Yaffe (eds.), Contemporary Perspectives on Early Modern Philosophy: Essays in Honor of Vere Chappel, Peterborough, ON: Broadview.

 - Schmaltz, Tad, 1991.
 “Platonism and Descartes’ View of Immutable Essences,” Archiv fur Geschichte der Philosophie, 73(2): 129–170.